 2. This reserve fund was created in 2023 and will likely receive its first contribution during year-end 2023 processes.

-3. The amounts presented in this table do not include the impacts of 2024 to 2027 Multi-Year Budget Business Cases.
+- 3. The amounts presented in this table include the impacts of 2024 to 2027 Multi-Year Budget Business Cases. - 4.
+Projected balances are as at September 30, 2023 +/- any MYB Approved Business Cases.

 Wastewater and Treatment Budget